nowaproj/docs/docs/getting-started/install.md

 ### 📧 The Journey with Email

-If the user chooses the email path, the app gently asks for three essentials 👤📩🔑: full name, email address, and a password of their choice.
-With those details entered, the adventure moves to the next step.
+For those who pick the email route, the app gently asks for three essentials 👤📩🔑: full name, email address, and a password.
+Once these are filled in, the process moves forward.

 ![Email step 1](/img/signup/email/1.png)

-But before the gates open, the app pauses ⏳.
-A verification email 📬 is sent, and the user must confirm it with a quick click ✅.
-This ensures the email is real and secure 🔒.
+Before the account is ready, the app sends out a verification email 📬.
+The user needs to confirm their address with a quick click ✅.
+This step ensures security 🔒 and verifies that the email is real.

 ![Email step 2](/img/signup/email/2.png)

-Once confirmed, the doors swing wide open 🎉.
-The signup is complete, and the user can log in freely whenever they like 🔓💻.
+As soon as the email is confirmed, the doors swing wide open 🎉.
+The signup journey is complete, and the user can now log in freely whenever they wish 🔓💻.

 ![Email step 3](/img/signup/email/3.png)